jfbblue0922/JFB_ardupilot/libraries/AP_HAL_ChibiOS/hwdef/JFB-X/README.md

 ## Compass

-The JFB-110 has a builtin IST8310 compass.
+The JFB-X has a builtin IST8310 compass.
 Due to potential interference the board is usually used with an external I2C compass as part of a GPS/Compass combination.